mia-platform/documentation/docs/release-notes/platform_10-5-1_releasenotes.md

 * We fixed a bug that forced saving to another branch if you saved after performing the merge of configurations within the same branch
 * A bug introduced in the Console version 10.4.0 that prevented the correct visibility of the Debug section has been fixed
+* We have solved an issue with the git `sshUrl` regex by extending the support on its validation pattern

 ## Fast Data